 - Smell test: learn about the French perfume industry and put together an activity to see how well kids can identify different smells.

-- Geography
+Geography

 - Learn the French regions or departments and what each one is known for (like cheeses!).
 Or simply deep dive into the unique nautilus shape of Paris.

-Grow Your Club
+Grow Your Foreign Language Club

-If you enjoy doing French Club with your student(s), consider growing your club and inviting other homeschoolers.
+If you enjoy doing French Club activities with your student(s), consider growing your language club and inviting other homeschoolers.
 They may not be learning the same language, but they still might enjoy learning about another culture.
 Especially when games and food are involved on a weekly or monthly basis.
 If you can find other students who are learning the language, even better!
 This is when it’s more fun to play immersion games.
 Students must speak the target language to each other in order to play the game.
 Whatever it takes to keep you and your student working towards your language goals!

 Teaching a Foreign Language in Your Homeschool – Getting Started